vonmillhausen/sf2000/README.md

 > when I did this the AV audio work normally: I had to load the game first then plug-in the 2.5mm to rca jack. [...] but when I quit then exit then tried the game again it returns to very low audio. [...] will need to do the work around again

 So you can try launching the game first, and _then_ plug in the A/V cable to get full volume on the TV.

+### Game saves don't seem to be working for me?
+Save _states_ are fine, but the built-in save function in games doesn't seem to work?
+Unfortunately, correct - with the stock firmware, the built-in save feature of emulated games does not work correctly, and the SF2000 won't store new save data after the first time it's created for a game.
+If you want to save your progress in a game on the SF2000's stock firmware, use save states instead.

 ---